-- 1. Support those who have experienced harm (i.e. sexual assault, stalking, sexual harassment, and dating violence), - 2.
+- 1. Use resources and support those who have been impacted by harm (i.e., sexual assault, stalking, sexual harassment, and dating violence), - 2.
 Develop positive relationships and sexual behaviors, - 3.
-Understand power, privilege, and identity to engage respectfully across difference, and - 4.
+Use their power to foster equity and belonging, and - 4.
 Intervene to prevent harm.

-Each year, students will engage in experiences aligned with the four outcomes and will come together for common experiences to discuss, connect, reflect, and put their learning into intentional and meaningful action.
+Each year, students engage in experiences aligned with the four behavioral outcomes and will come together for common experiences to discuss, connect, reflect, and put their learning into intentional and meaningful action.